Plastic or Glass Bottles, or milk by vending machine?

 Reducing the amount of plastic I use is on my mind these days.
-But where to start?
-Perhaps change the way I buy milk?
+Should I switch to milk in glass bottles?

 How much milk to do we drink?